bkbnio/kompendium/README.md

 So how do you know a type can and cannot be inferred?
 The safe bet is that it can be.
 So go ahead and give it a shot.
 However, in the very odd scenario (almost always having to do with date/time libraries 😤) where it can't, you can rest safely knowing that you have the option to inject a custom override should you need to.

-## Limitations

-### Kompendium as a singleton

-Currently, Kompendium exists as a Kotlin object.
-This comes with a couple perks, but a couple downsides.
-Primarily, it offers a seriously clean UX where the implementer doesn't need to worry about what instance to send data to.
-The main drawback, however, is that you are limited to a single API per classpath.

-If this is a blocker, please open a GitHub issue, and we can start to think out solutions!